disc99/hogan/README.md

-# table-setup
+# hogan
-table-setup is RDBMS table setup DSL.
+hogan is RDBMS table setup DSL.

 ## How to use